Davygod/KEST2/windows_verkefni.md

 * Reflection Question: After restarting the computer, why was the desktop color changed?
   * ???
 ### 11.3.2.8 Lab - Manage System Files
+* Under the System Summary heading locate and list the following:
+  * Processor:
+  * BIOS Version/Date:
+  * Total Physical Memory:
+* Under the Hardware Resources heading, locate and list the following:
+  * DMA channels and the device using the resources:
+* Under the Components heading locate and list the following:
+  * Adapter Description:
+  * Adapter RAM:
+* Under the Software Environment heading, where would you find the applications that automatically load when the computer boots?
+  * ???
+* Click the General tab.
+Question:
+What are the startup options?
+  * ???
+* Click the Services tab.
+This tab lists the computers services and status.
+Question:
+Can you enable and disable services at this tab?
+  * ???
+* Click the Tools tab.
+Question:
+What can you do in this tab?
+  * ???
+* Make sure the System tab is active.
+Question:
+What does this tool report?
+  * ???
+* Click Next Page until you are at the Display tab.
+Question:
+What information is listed on this page?
+  * ???
+* Click Next Page until you are at the Sound tab.
+Question:
+What information is listed on this page?
+  * ???
+* Click Next Page until you are on the Input tab.
+Question:
+What information is listed on this page?
+  * ???
+* List any additional tabs in your DirectX Diagnostic Tool window below.
+Question:
+What information is listed on these extra tabs?
+  * ???
+* Reflection Question: Why would it be beneficial to turn off a service in the system configuration?
+  *
+* Reflection Question: When would you use the startup tab of the system configuration tool?
+  * ???
 ### 11.4.1.5 Lab - Work in the Windows Command Shell
+* To see the next page, press the spacebar.
+What happens when you press enter?
+  * ???
+* Press q or Ctrl-C to exit after filling out the functions of the following commands:
+  *
+*
+*
+*
 ### 11.4.2.7 Lab - File System Commands
 ### 11.4.3.2 Lab - Disk CLI Commands
 ### 11.4.4.2 Lab - Task and System CLI Commands